Programme for Christian-Muslim relations in Africa

 28 March 2026

-During the meeting, the Holy Father recognised PROCMURA’s longstanding work in building constructive relations and good neighbourliness between Christians and Muslims across the continent, noting that in a world marked by division and religious tension, such efforts demonstrate that people of different faiths can, indeed, live and work together in peace and harmony irrespective of their religious differences.
+During the meeting, the Holy Father recognised PROCMURA’s long-standing work in building constructive relations and good neighbourliness between Christians and Muslims across the continent, noting that in a world marked by division and religious tension, such efforts demonstrate that people of different faiths can, indeed, live and work together in peace and harmony irrespective of their religious differences.

-Pope Leo XIV further affirmed the Catholic Church’s openness to truth and goodness present in other religions, drawing from the Church’s teaching that it “rejects nothing of what is true and holy” in them, and emphasising the need for mutual understanding, respect, and genuine encounter.
+Pope Leo XIV further affirmed the Catholic Church’s openness to truth and goodness present in other religions, drawing from the Church’s teaching that it “rejects nothing of what is true and holy” in them, and emphasising the need for mutual understanding, respect and genuine encounter.

-He encouraged continued commitment to dialogue between people of different religious backgrounds, noting that authentic efforts toward unity and peaceful coexistence require openness, humility, and a shared responsibility to build communities rooted in fraternity.
+He encouraged continued commitment to dialogue between people of different religious backgrounds, noting that authentic efforts toward unity and peaceful coexistence require openness, humility and a shared responsibility to build communities rooted in fraternity.

-This engagement marks an important moment for PROCMURA’s work, strengthening its role in advancing interreligious cooperation, peacebuilding, and good neighbourliness across the continent.
+This engagement marks an important moment for PROCMURA’s work, strengthening its role in advancing interreligious cooperation, peacebuilding and good neighbourliness across the continent.

-The Revd Dr Andrew Ashdown commented, "It has been a huge privilege, both as Partnership Coordinator for Africa, and as Elected Chair of European Partners of Procmura, to participate in these meetings with the Vatican.
-In the past 6 months, I have seen for myself in some of the most conflicted areas of Africa - northern Togo, northern Cameroon and northern Kenya - the transformative impact of PROCMURA's work amongst local communities in nurturing reconciliation, building peaceful coexistence where previously there was violence and radicalisation, and addressing some of the complex social challenges that contribute to social and religious violence.
+The Revd Dr Andrew Ashdown commented, "It has been a huge privilege, both as Partnership Coordinator for Africa, and as Elected Chair of the European Partners of PROCMURA, to participate in these meetings with the Vatican.
+In the past six months, I have seen for myself in some of the most conflicted areas of Africa – northern Togo, northern Cameroon and northern Kenya – the transformative impact of PROCMURA's work amongst local communities in nurturing reconciliation, building peaceful coexistence where previously there was violence and radicalisation, and addressing some of the complex social challenges that contribute to social and religious violence.